Covid – 19 Update

 Key Course Objectives

-- After completion of Dairy Management Academy, students will be able to demonstrate that they can achieve high levels of farm business management.
+- After completion of Dairy Management Academy, you will be able to achieve high levels of farm business management.

-- The Promar Dairy Management Academy covers all the key areas of dairy farm management ranging from practical elements, such as rationing dairy cows to financial planning (topics covered are outlined in the course overview below).
+- The Promar Dairy Management Academy covers all the key areas of dairy farm management ranging from rationing dairy cows to financial planning.

 - The teaching methods will be a mixture of classroom-based theory and exercises and on farm practical demonstrations and assessments.
-Every module is focused upon key areas within dairying with the aim to provide a comprehensive training programme in each topic.
+Every module is on dairying with the aim to provide a comprehensive training programme in each topic.

-- Informal appraisals are offered if required at the delegates’ place of work in order to provide additional support and training.
+- Informal appraisals are offered to provide additional support and training.

-- Regular assessments will be carried out during each module.
-This will take the form of a written and multiple choice assessment based up previously taught material.
-There will also be relevant exercises to test knowledge and application.
+- Regular assessments for each module.
+In the form of a written and multiple choice assessment.
+There will be relevant exercises to test knowledge and application.

-- The primary objective is to deliver future farm managers which have the necessary management skills in order to thrive in 21st century dairy farming.
+- The primary objective is to deliver future farm managers that will thrive in 21st century dairy farming.

 Module 1 – Cow comfort and environment (incl. stress, ventilation, water, bedding, building layout design, ergonomics, cow flow and activity, feed space, rumen fill, lameness, locomotion, condition score and disease)